fuchen1991/epmc-petl/README.md

 # EPMC-PETL: A Tool for Model Checking Probabilistic Multiagent Systems under Uniform Schedulers

 ## Introduction
-EPMC-PETL is implemented as a plugin in ePMC(https://github.com/ISCAS-PMC/ePMC).
-It's a tool for model checking probabilistic multiagent systems under uniform schedulers, supporting PETL(Probabilistic Epistemic Temporal Logic).
-Two algorithms has been implemented: an exact algorithm based on SMT techniques and an approximated one based on UCT.
+EPMC-PETL is implemented as a plugin in ePMC (https://github.com/ISCAS-PMC/ePMC).
+It is a tool for model checking probabilistic multiagent systems under uniform schedulers, supporting PETL (Probabilistic Epistemic Temporal Logic).
+Two algorithms have been implemented: an exact algorithm based on SMT techniques and an approximated one based on UCT.

 For more information about the algorithms, please visit https://www.ijcai.org/proceedings/2018/661.